karink520/git-and-github-intro/git_workshop.md

     The `-d` flag indicates that you are deleting the branch.

-13. Get the changes that you pushed and merged into the master branch of the remote repository into the master branch of your local repository with:
+13. Get the changes that you pushed and merged into the main branch of the remote repository into the main branch of your local repository with:

     `git fetch origin`

-    `git merge origin/master`
+    `git merge origin/main`

 Great work!
 Including Git branches and GitHub pull requests in your process takes a little more work, but it can pay real dividends by improving your collaboration and allowing you to include more checks to help maintain high quality code.